CDCgov/phdi/tutorials/cloud-tutorial.md

 This guide serves as a tutorial overview of the functionality available in both `phdi.cloud` and `phdi.fhir.cloud` packages.
 It covers concepts such as credential managers, cloud storage, and FHIR export file downloads.

 ## The Basics: Cloud Managers and Clients
 The goal of the `phdi.cloud` and `phdi.fhir.cloud` modules is to provide a cloud platform-agnostic way to interact with common cloud services that have similar, but differing implementations across cloud providers.
-Doing provides a way for users other building blocks who need to leverage general cloud functionality to do so in a cloud platform-agnostic way.
+Doing so provides a way for users of other building blocks who need to leverage general cloud functionality to do so in a cloud platform-agnostic way.

 For example, the `phdi.fhir.transport` module requires an authorized user/service to make requests to the FHIR API.
 Authentication may happen different ways on different platforms, but since the related FHIR transport functions make use of a common credential management interface, the functions can support connections with Azure credentials, GCP credentials, etc.